percona/pmm-doc/docs/dbaas/DBaaS_tepmplate.md

     PXC DB configuration can be customized based on your needs.
 This can be accomplished by creating a template and changing that field.

-# Create a database cluster from a template

-Database clusters can be created from templates using PMM.

 ## Create Custom Resource Definition (CRD) template